grew-nlp/grew_doc/content/corpus_stat.md

 grew_daemon marshal en_fr_zh.json
 ```

-Note that this will produce a new file `id.marshal`, stored in the corpus directory, for each corpus in `en_fr_zh.json`
+Note that this will produce a new file with the `marshal` extension, stored in the corpus directory, for each corpus in `en_fr_zh.json`

 # Compute statistics

 It is possible to compute the number of occurrences of several patterns at the same time.
-With the two files:
+For intance, with the two following 1-line files:

  * `ADJ_NOUN.pat` containing: `pattern { A[upos=ADJ]; N[upos=NOUN]; N -[amod]-> A; A << N }`
  * `NOUN_ADJ.pat` containing: `pattern { A[upos=ADJ]; N[upos=NOUN]; N -[amod]-> A; N << A }`

-The commands below computes the corresponding stats:
+The commands below computes the statistics about the number of occurrences of each pattern in each corpus:

 ```
 grew_daemon grep --patterns "ADJ_NOUN.pat NOUN_ADJ.pat" en_fr_zh.json